 A file upload of your piece in .doc or .pdf format

 On the essay itself, please only provide the essay's title and the last four digits of your phone number as the only identification.

 September 1: Contest officially opens university-wide.

-October 10: (DEADLINE EXTENDED): Submission period ends.
+October 10 (extended): Submission period ends.

-Mid- to late October: Finalists and winners announced as part of the National Day on Writing celebration.
+Late October, date TBA: Finalists and winners announced as part of the National Day on Writing celebration.